modosc/global-jsdom/README.md

 // you can now use the DOM
 document.body.innerHTML = 'hello'

-// you can also access the current jsdom instance global._jsdom.reconfigure()
+// you can also access the current jsdom instance through $jsdom global.$jsdom.reconfigure()
 ```

 You may also pass parameters to globalJsdom() like so: `require('global-jsdom')(html, options)`.